Manushi Chhillar: Early life and education

-Chhillar was born on 14 May 1997 in Rohtak into a Haryanvi Jat family,although her ancestral home is in Bamnoli village of Jhajjar district.
-Her father, Mitra Basu Chhillar, is a physician who served at the Defence Research and Development Organisation (DRDO) and now practices regenerative medicine at Soma Wellness in Mumbai,while her mother, Neelam Chhillar, is also a medical doctor and departmental head of neurochemistry at the Institute of Human Behaviour and Allied Sciences, New Delhi.
+Chhillar was born on 14 May 1997 in Rohtak into a Haryanvi family, although her ancestral home is in Bamnoli village of Jhajjar district.
+Her father, Mitra Basu Chhillar, is a physician who served at the Defence Research and Development Organisation (DRDO) and now practices regenerative medicine at Soma Wellness in Mumbai, while her mother, Neelam Chhillar, is also a medical doctor and departmental head of neurochemistry at the Institute of Human Behaviour and Allied Sciences, New Delhi.

 Chhillar studied at St. Thomas' School (New Delhi) and was academically brilliant, having topped the all India CBSE in English subject in class 12, and scored 96 per cent in her boards.
 She cleared the All India Pre Medical Test (now, NEET) in her first attempt.
 She was pursuing a medical degree (MBBS) at the Bhagat Phool Singh Medical College in Sonipat.

 Chhillar is fluent in Hindi and English, apart from her mother tongue, Haryanvi.
 She is a trained Kuchipudi dancer, and had acquired her training under Raja and Radha Reddy.